grafana/grafana-image-renderer/docs/sources/_index.md

 specific environment as needed.

-We [ship images][image] for `linux/amd64` and `linux/arm64`; Windows and macOS can run these with Docker Desktop as well.
+We [ship images][image] for `linux/amd64` and `linux/arm64`; Windows and macOS can run these images with Docker Desktop.
 Additionally, we ship binaries for Windows and Linux on our [GitHub Releases page][releases].

 To run the service, prefer to use a server with significant memory and CPU